wragge/trove-data-guide/other-digitised-resources/accessing-data.md

 The NLA’s digitised resources are often presented as 'collections'.
 A collection could be the volumes in a multi-volume work, the issues of a periodical, a map series, an album of photographs, or a manuscript collection.
 While you can use the `magazine/title` API endpoint to get a list of issues from a periodical, there’s no way to get the contents of other types of collections from the Trove API.

-To get machine-readable information about the members of a digitised collection you need to extract information from the browse window of Trove's digitised collection viewer.
-This method is fully documented in [](how-to/get-collection-items)
+To get machine-readable information about the members of a digitised collection you need to extract information from the browse window of Trove's digitised collection viewer. **This method is fully documented in [](how-to/get-collection-items).**

 +++ {"editable": true, "slideshow": {"slide_type": ""}}